-Let's start with a crucial document from the USCCB, "When I Call for Help."
+The USCCB's document "When I Call for Help" is a must-read document.
 In this article, the USCCB emphasizes the truth of domestic abuse and that it's abuse, and not divorce, that violates the marital covenant.
 Nobody should tolerate abuse.

 "We emphasize that no person is expected to stay in an abusive marriage.
 Violence and abuse, not divorce, break up a marriage."